Social Insurance Number

 Lost or Stolen Social Insurance Number

-- What should I do if my SIN card has been lost or stolen?
+- What should I do if my confirmation of SIN letter or SIN card has been lost or stolen?

-- What should I do if I have found someone else's SIN card?
+- What should I do if I have found someone else's confirmation of SIN letter or SIN card?

-- Can I ask for a new Social Insurance Number if I have lost my SIN card or it has been stolen?
+- Can I ask for a new SIN if I have lost my confirmation of SIN letter or SIN card or it has been stolen?

-- How do I replace my lost or stolen SIN card?
+- How do I replace my lost or stolen confirmation of SIN letter or SIN card?

 - How do I contact the Social Insurance Number program?